alexpaul/UIKit/Contacts-App-Challenge.md

 2. Use the built-in table view cell's subtitle option:
    1. Show the contact's first and last name on the cell's text label.
 Create a computed property in your Contact struct to return `fullname`.
    2. Show the contact's phone number in the detail text label

+Extra:

+1. Add a unit test to verify you have 20 contacts.

 ## Level 2